Instrument Rating

 The theory course consists of 91 hours of studying.
 Of these, 19 hours are performed in the classroom and the remainder is distance learning.

-Upcoming ground school dates: February 2024.
+Upcoming ground school dates: TBA

 By publishing the CB-IR (Competency Based Instrument Rating) EASA finally made the instrument rating easier to achieve for the General Aviation Segment.
 EASAs motivation for doing this was clear: